 The Arreva implementation team’s ﬁrst assignment was to deploy the intelligent Website that would allow Vanaver and Pennekamp to access all of Arreva applications through a secure, online portal and to update the Website with copy-and-paste convenience.
 In turn, Website visitors would now enjoy an improved design, streamlined navigation and site-wide access to all of the social networking sites associated with each of Breakthrough Miami’s ﬁve campuses.
 The “powered by Arreva” Website was up and running within 10 business days.

 The team proceeded to launch a series of highly targeted and personalized email campaigns based on detailed stakeholder profiles, with automated alerts and real-time reports providing instant feedback on campaign results.
-Next, the team deployed Arreva’s Event Manager to automate the marketing, ticketing and reservations process for its first annual Support‐A‐Scholar celebration.
-The event was a huge success.
+Next, the team deployed Arreva’s Event Manager to automate the marketing, ticketing and reservations process for its first annual Support-a-Scholar celebration.

 Now, a year later, Breakthrough Miami's investment in Arreva continues to yield major dividends.
-In the ﬁrst three months of marketing the second annual Support-A-Scholar celebration, the organization has already met half of its $200,000 goal, which will be allocated to fund scholarships for 200 fortunate students.
+In the first 3 months of marketing the second annual Support-a-Scholar celebration, the organization has already met half of its $200,000 goal, which will be allocated to fund scholarships for 200 fortunate students.